GoogleCloudPlatform/pontem/CloudSpannerBackupRestore/USAGE.md

 NOTE: A sample of how to use Gradle is not provided with every usage below in order to avoid redundancy.
-Nonetheless, Gradle or Maven can be used interchangably for any function in Pontem.
+Nonetheless, Gradle or Maven can be used interchangably for any function in Pontem Cloud Spanner Backup and Restore.

 ## Backup
 To backup in Avro format with Maven: